medic/cht-core/DEVELOPMENT.md

 Once this downloads and starts, you will need to [initialise CouchDB](http://localhost:5984/_utils/#/setup) as noted in [their install instructions](https://docs.couchdb.org/en/2.3.1/setup/index.html#setup).

 You can use `docker stop medic-couchdb` to stop it and `docker start medic-couchdb` to start it again.
-Remember that you'll need to start it whenever you restart your OS, which might not be the case if you use a normal OS package.
+Remember that you'll need to start it whenever you restart your OS, which might not be the case if you use a normal OS package. `docker rm medic-couchdb` will totally remove the container.

 Medic recommends you familiarise yourself with other Docker commands to make docker image and container management clearer.